Category Archives: Devotional

 In my heart of hearts, I know there isn’t anything too hard for the Lord.
 Yet, whenever I look within myself, I can’t help but see my own flaws and limitations.
 I don’t always like what I see.
 But if I can just remember that whenever I focus on my troubles, then God seems to fade into the background of my life – that’s half the battle right there!

-Keep me focus, Oh God.
+Keep me focused, Oh God.

 Do not ask “what can I do?” but “what can He not do?” ~ Corrie ten Boom